CS320F23Group2/planpal-frontend/README.md

 This repository focuses on the frontend portion of PlanPal.
 Our frontend is based on React-Bootstrap and is routed with Express.

->PlanPal is a project for CS 320, the software engineering course at UMass Amherst.
+> PlanPal is a project for CS 320, the software engineering course at UMass Amherst.

+> NOTE: The auth-sveltekit submodule was designed to integrate authentication and fully deploy the frontend before product demonstrations, but was not intended to replace the frontend.

 ## Authors
 ### Frontend Team